7 Things Renters Need To Buy a House

 • A knowledgeable real estate agent

-Once you gather these essentials, the mortgage pre-approval process becomes straightforward.
+Once you gather these essentials, the mortgage pre-approval experience becomes straightforward.
+Start by taking time to shop mortgage lenders to find the right fit for your needs.
 Here's everything you'll need to make homeownership a reality.

 1. A Qualifying Credit Score